When does work-related stress and worry become a problem?

 A chain of thoughts can spiral into more and more ‘catastrophic’ thinking.
 Sometimes these can take a life of their own and feel very real, manifesting into physical anxieties.
 It creates a restlessness that can make it quite uncomfortable to be in your body.

-Onebright delivers evidence-based therapies to help people overcome excessive worry and has outlined five ways to manage it, so it doesn’t negatively impact your mental health and body, drawing upon techniques from Cognitive Behavioural Therapy (CBT).
+Onebright delivers evidence-based therapies to help people overcome excessive work-related stress and worry and has outlined five ways to manage it, so it doesn’t negatively impact your mental health and body, drawing upon techniques from Cognitive Behavioural Therapy (CBT).

 Identify your worry: Is it a ‘real’ worry or a hypothetical worry?
 If it’s the latter, it is important to remind yourself that your mind is not focusing on a problem you can solve now and find ways to let the worry go and focus on something else.